Penstemon Publications Authors

 Freeland raised golden retrievers for many years, so canine characters also populate her novels.

 Try to Remember is available on Kindle.
-Dickens Friends' is Freeland's first Penstemon book.
+Dickens Friends' was Freeland's first Penstemon book.
+Strike Vote, a campus murder mystery, came out in Fall, 2018.

 For more about Judie Freeland and her writing Click Here